xieyuen/blog.github.io/_posts/2023-4-16-Lucky-Charms.md

 ---
 layout: post
-title: 500 Miles
+title: Lucky Charms
-permalink: /love/music/500-miles
+permalink: /love/music/lucky-charms
 ---

 Don't remember the bad things.
 If you forget that, you will be happy